Scarlett Johansson: 2003–2004: Transition to adult roles

 Johansson transitioned from teen to adult roles with two films in 2003: the romantic comedy-drama Lost in Translation and the drama Girl with a Pearl Earring.
-In the former, directed by Sofia Coppola, she plays Charlotte, a listless and lonely young wife, opposite Bill Murray.
+In the former, directed by Sofia Coppola, she played Charlotte, a listless and lonely young wife, opposite Bill Murray.
 Coppola had first noticed Johansson in Manny & Lo, and compared her to a young Lauren Bacall; Coppola based the film's story on the relationship between Bacall and Humphrey Bogart in The Big Sleep (1946).
 Johansson found the experience of working with a female director different because of Coppola's ability to empathize with her.
 Made on a budget of $4 million, the film grossed $119 million at the box office and received critical acclaim.
-Roger Ebert was pleased with the film and described the lead actors' performances as "wonderful", and Entertainment Weekly wrote of Johansson's "embracing, restful serenity".
+Roger Ebert described the lead actors' performances as "wonderful", and Entertainment Weekly wrote of Johansson's "embracing, restful serenity".
 The New York Times praised Johansson, aged 17 at the time of filming, for playing an older character.